Takakiriy/codediff/README.md

 # codediff

-Show difference between folders or Git repository as Git commit difference in Visual Studio Code.
+codediff is a CLI command that displays difference between two folders in Visual Studio Code in easy-to-understand manner.
+You can also specify Git repository URL or a diff configuration file.

+You can also be used on mac without free comparison software.

 ([Japanese](./README-jp.md))